peachpiecompiler/peachpie/README.md

 ## How to use PeachPie

-There are currently two ways of using PeachPie via `dotnet`: in your favorite shell or comfortably in Visual Studio 2017/Visual Studio Code using our official extensions.
+There are currently two ways of using PeachPie via `dotnet`: in your favorite shell or comfortably in Visual Studio using our official extension.

 ### Visual Studio